The Rise of Asian Connector Manufacturers

 The Chinese market’s growth over the past decade has been phenomenal.
 What does the future hold?

-2017 is shaping up to be a great year for the electronic connector industry.
-As of the end of August, global sales of connectors are up over 10%, with Bishop & Associates forecasting 7.1% growth for the full year.
+As of the end of August 2017, global sales of connectors are up over 10%, with Bishop & Associates forecasting 7.1% growth for the full year.
 While sales of connector manufacturers based in North America are projected to grow a little over 5% in 2017, sales of Chinese and Japanese connector companies are forecast to grow 10.3% and 8.3% respectively.
 It is interesting to see how Asian suppliers have moved up in the list of top 10 global connector manufacturers based on total sales.
-In 1998, the list was dominated by US manufacturers.
+In 1998, the list was dominated by U.S. manufacturers.

 - TE Connectivity